• Skip to primary navigation

 The garlic sauce / white sauce recipe that I’ve included in the recipe card is my own concoction that I just kinda made up!
 I serve it with all kinds of foods including Mexican fish tacos or carnitas.

 My kids like to add french fries into the shawarma wrap like some of the street-food doner kebabs we ate during a visit to Istanbul.
 It’s actually quite good!
-You could substitute sweet potato fries to make it healthier.
+You could substitute sweet potato fries to make them healthier.

 Another way of eating the chicken shawarma is as part of a shawarma rice bowl, arranging the toppings side by side.
 You might like to try using my recipe for Instant Pot rice.
 If you use the Pot-in-Pot method, you could make both chicken shawarma and rice at the same time.